-During 2016, 3 Argo floats were successfully deployed in the Greek Seas under the framework of the Greek Argo Project.
-All 3 floats are NOVA/DOVA types and were purchased by the Greek Argo RI.
-They were deployed by the Greek-Argo team in the North, South and Central Aegean basin.
-The floats integrate an Iridium satellite telemetry system which provides a dual telecommunication capability allowing modification of the configuration in real-time.
-The first (WMO number: 6903275) was deployed at the 18th of May 2016 at the Northern Aegean, near Athos Peninsula.
-The float integrates a Dissolved Oxygen sensor.
-Two months later, the second float (WMO: 6903276) was deployed at the center of the Cretan Sea.
-At the end of 2016 (6/12), a third float (WMO: 6903277) was deployed in the Myrtoan Sea, east of the Hydra Island.
-During 2016, 10 floats had been active however, 7 were still active by the end of the year since 3 terminated their operation.

-The deployments during 2016 are presented in the Table 1 and in Figure 1:
+During 2017, 4 Argo floats were successfully deployed in the Greek Seas under the framework of the Greek Argo Programme and MOCCA projects.
+Three (3) of the floats were NOVA type and were purchased by the Greek Argo RI whilst, one (1) Arvor type float was deployed under the framework of MOCCA project.
+The floats were deployed by the Greek-Argo team in the North, Central and South Aegean basin.
+All floats integrate Iridium satellite telemetry system which provides a dual telecommunication capability allowing modification of the configuration in real-time.
+The first (WMO number: 6903278) was deployed on the 2nd of April 2017 at the Northern Aegean, near Athos Peninsula.
+Two days later, the second float (WMO: 3901890) was deployed 20 miles approximately towards south.
+On the 5th of April a third float (WMO: 6903279) was deployed in the Central Aegean, west of the Chios Island.
+On the next day (6/4/2017) the 4th float was deployed in the Cretan Sea.
+During 2017, 9 floats had been active however, 6 were still active by the end of the year since 3 terminated their operation.
+The deployments during 2017 are presented in Table 1: